mateolafalce/RustyFltkIDE/README.md

 </div>

 The [render_folder()](https://github.com/mateolafalce/RustyFltkIDE/blob/main/src/functions/folders_functions/render_folder.rs) function is responsible for rendering a folder's contents.
-It takes as input an FLTK App object, a Tree widget representing the folder structure, and a TextBuffer for displaying file contents.
-The function begins by initializing some variables, including prefix and close_tree, which are used to keep track of the folder structure and determine which folders to close.
+It takes as input an FLTK App object, a Tree widget representing the folder structure, and a `TextBuffer` for displaying file contents.
+The function begins by initializing some variables, including prefix and `close_tree`, which are used to keep track of the folder structure and determine which folders to close.
 It retrieves the root paths of the folders from an external module called [get_folders_roots()](https://github.com/mateolafalce/RustyFltkIDE/blob/main/src/functions/root/get_folders_roots.rs).

 Next, it iterates over the root paths and performs the following steps for each path: